fossabot/Records/README.md

 For the latest release, select the [release](https://github.com/rob-nash/Records/releases) tab.

+### Carthage and Sourcery

+* Install Carthage
+* Install Sourcery
+* Create a yml file for sourcery
+* Add annotation marks for sourcery in each of your NSManaged object suclasses.

 Manually install the following.
 Can be done easily with [Homebrew](https://brew.sh).

 * [Carthage](https://github.com/Carthage/Carthage) v0.29.0+